jsx7ba/blog/content/post/proto-any.md

 * Including `any.proto`
 * Changing `value` field type to `google.protobuf.Any`

-So now the protocol bufffer file looks like this:
+So now the protocol buffer file looks like this:

 ```protobuf {lineNos=table}
 syntax = "proto3";